keboola/developers-docs/extend/docker/running.md

 get only a sample of the data the component will receive by using the [Sandbox call](/extend/common-interface/sandbox/#create-sandbox-api-call).
 In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/sandbox/create-a-sandbox-job), manually specify the input/output mapping and parameters.
-The configuration format (JSON or Yaml) is specified by the `format` parameter in the URL.

 [![Run in Postman](https://run.pstmn.io/button.png)](https://app.getpostman.com/run-collection/7dc2e4b41225738f5411)

 You can use *Sandbox introduction* request for a simple start or the more advanced *Sandbox Example* which provides more configuration options.
-The request URL is e.g. `https://syrup.keboola.com/docker/sandbox?format=json`.
+The request URL is e.g. `https://syrup.keboola.com/docker/sandbox`.

 To run the component, use the command line.
 For example: